-- Lupia v.
-Medicredit, Inc., 2020 WL 1852423 (D.Colo.
+- Obtained partial summary judgment in favor of a debt collector on claims under the FDCPA that the debt collector attempted to collect a debt the plaintiff did not owe and that the debt collector improperly communicated with the plaintiff by sending her a written acknowledgment that it had received her written dispute letter.
+Lupia v.
+Medicredit, Inc., 2020 WL 1852423, D.Colo.
 Apr.
-13, 2020) (Obtained partial summary judgment in favor of a debt collector on claims under the FDCPA that the debt collector attempted to collect a debt the plaintiff did not owe and that the debt collector improperly communicated with the plaintiff by sending her a written acknowledgment that it had received her written dispute letter).
+13, 2020.

-- Young v.
-Medicredit, Inc., 2019 WL 1923457 (S.D.Tex.
+- Obtained summary judgment in favor of a debt collector on claims under the FDCPA and TCPA alleging that the debt collector placed harassing calls to the consumer and called her after she had asked it to stop calling her.
+Young v.
+Medicredit, Inc., 2019 WL 1923457, S.D.Tex.
 Apr.
-26, 2019) (Obtained summary judgment in favor of a debt collector on claims under the FDCPA and TCPA alleging that the debt collector placed harassing calls to the consumer and called her after she had asked it to stop calling her).
+26, 2019.

-- Reynolds v.
-Medicredit, Inc., 2019 WL 266974 (W.D.Tex.
-Jan 18, 2019) (Obtained summary judgment in favor of a debt collector on claims under the FDCPA alleging that the debt collector’s initial “dunning” notices on two separate debts were deceptive.
+- Obtained summary judgment in favor of a debt collector on claims under the FDCPA alleging that the debt collector’s initial “dunning” notices on two separate debts were deceptive.
 Reynolds v.
 Medicredit, Inc., 2019 WL 266974, W.D.Tex.
 Jan 18, 2019.